Aphantasia vs. hyperphantasia — the two ends of the imagery spectrum

 Aphantasia and hyperphantasia are the two ends of the imagery spectrum — and both change how we think, dream, and remember.

 While people with aphantasia can't produce inner imagery, people with hyperphantasia "see" their imagination as vividly as a real photograph.
-Both extremes are rare — and both change how one thinks, dreams, and remembers.
+Both phenomena are more common than one might think — and both change how one thinks, dreams, and remembers.

 No inner image